concourse/infrastructure/README.md

 Note: after all this is done, the `bootstrap/terraform.tfstate` file needs to be checked in.
 (Be careful not to have any credentials as outputs.)

+#### bootstrap credentials

+In order for the deployments to operate, they require their vault instance to be populated with credentials.
+Each environment has its own set of credentials that can diverge, but `production`'s is the source of truth for new clusters.

+Each environment stores its vault data in the [greenpeace bucket] - specifically, at the path `vault/ENVIRONMENT/data.tar`.

+For the production cluster, this can be first created by exporting from an existing vault instance by running `./scripts/export-secrets` (see [managing secrets]).

+For other environments, this can be created by syncing with the production cluster by triggering the job `sync-secrets-with-production` in the pipeline.

 ### deploy the dispatcher

 The next step is to deploy the `dispatcher` cluster.
 This cluster is solely